Sabbat-cloud/telegram-admin-bot/README.md

 **c) Main Configuration (`configbot.json`)**

 This is the heart of the configuration.
-Adapt the scripts, services, servers, and other options to your needs.
-The example file is a great starting point.
+Adapt the servers, logs, and other options to your needs.
+Scripts will be added automatically in the next step.

 ### 4\.
-Prepare and "Seal" Your Scripts
+Add and Seal Scripts

 For security, the bot will only execute scripts that you have previously "sealed".
+The process is now automated:

-1. Place your `.sh` or `.py` scripts in the paths you defined in `configbot.json`.
+1.  **Add your scripts**: Place your `.sh` or `.py` files into the appropriate folders within the `scripts/` directory.

-2. Run the sealing script to calculate and store their hashes:
+2.  **Run the sealing script**:

     ```bash
     python seal_scripts.py
     ```

+    This command will do two things:

+      - **Discover** the new scripts you've added and automatically register them in `configbot.json`.
+      - **Calculate and save** the `sha256` hash for all scripts (new and modified ones).

-    This process will update `configbot.json` with the `sha256` hashes of your scripts. **You must repeat this step every time you modify a script.**
+    **You must repeat this step every time you add or modify a script.**

 ### 5\.
 Configure Languages (Localization)